 I volunteered to make personalized cookies for all the teachers at my daughter’s school for Teacher Appreciation Week.
 Before I get too many “wow, you’re amazing”s (wait, I should be getting those anyway), there are a mere eight teachers, so this task was not dramatic.
-The classes are named after flowers–buttercups, poppies and dandelions–so I made a bunch of those, too.
+The classes are named after flowers–buttercups, poppies and dandelions–so I made a bunch of those, too and then arranged some as flower cookie bouquets.
 Only as I was walking outside today and spotted buttercups scattered on the field and dandelions scattered on my, um, lawn, did I realize that these flowers have a theme.
 They are all wild.
 And so it suddenly makes sense why one would dub rooms full of toddlers “buttercups,” “poppies,” and “dandelions.”
 Wild, indeed.
+Wildflower cookies!

 All of these non-flower cookies represent likes and interests of the teachers.
 I love cookies as gifts.
 They are just so dang perfect for every occasion.
 They are consumable (so take up no space), personalize-able (so meaningful), and relatively inexpensive to make (not counting hours, compared to things like jewelry).